paquolalab/dRFEtools/README.md

     **Args:**

-    -   estimator: regression linear model object
+    -   estimator: regressor or classifier linear model object
     -   X: a data frame of training data
     -   Y: a vector of sample labels from training data set
     -   features: a vector of feature names